hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

   - All buckets are private by default
   - HTTPS-only access enforced
   - Least privilege IAM policies
+  - Review and restrict CORS `allowed_origins` in production environments

 - **Encryption**:
-  - Mandatory KMS encryption for all resources (except ALB logs bucket)
+  - Mandatory KMS encryption for all resources (except ALB logs bucket which uses SSE-S3)
   - Encryption enforced via bucket policies
   - Server-side encryption for all objects
   - Secure key management with KMS